Rainyan/nt-hammer-bootstrap/SECURITY.md

 | <latest | :x:                |

 Only [the latest (non pre-release) release tag](https://github.com/Rainyan/nt-hammer-bootstrap/releases/latest) is supported at any time.
-Support includes both the binary release, and Python release.
+Support includes both the binary release, and its Python source code version.

 Only Windows 10 or newer is supported.